BurtonQin/lockbud/README.md

 This project is my initial efforts to improve the concurrency safety in Rust ecosystem by statically detecting two common kinds of deadlock bugs: doublelock and locks in conflicting order (conflictlock for brevity).

+A deadlock Condvar detector is implemented along with the two deadlock detectors, but it may report many FPs.
-Ongoing work includes other concurrency bugs like atomicity violation and some memory bugs like use-after-free.
+Ongoing work includes other concurrency bugs like atomicity violation and some memory bugs like use-after-free and invalid free.
+See branch uaf.

 ## Install
-Currently supports rustc 1.63.0-nightly (1f34da9ec 2022-06-14)
+Currently supports rustc 1.66.0-nightly (c97d02cdb 2022-10-05)
 ```
 $ git clone https://github.com/BurtonQin/lockbud.git
 $ cd lockbud